gridlocdev/v/doc/docs.md

 ```

 Unlike inheritance, you cannot type cast between structs and embedded structs
-(the embedding struct can also has its own fields, and it can also embed multiple structs).
+(the embedding struct can also have its own fields, and it can also embed multiple structs).

 If you need to access embedded structs directly, use an explicit reference like `button.Size`.